sola-st/qite-quantum-platform-testing/README.md

 2. Run the following command to build the QITE Docker image and run the QITE tests:
     ```bash
+    # Clone the repository
+    git clone <this-repo-url>
+    cd <this-repo-name>
+    # From the root of the repository
     bash docker/coverage_toolkit/run_qite_in_docker.sh -c config/demo_qite.yaml --interactive
     ```
     Run it in `screen` to keep the process running in the background even if you close your terminal.
 Add `screen` before the command above.